ikekontomah/neuralabstractions/README.md

 block is a neural network trained for a specific image transformation on a set of images.

 The general idea to generate a random program sequence and try to infer the random program sequence using any form of encoder-decoder neural network architecture.
+Training can be done with both cpus and gpus but generally gpus might guarantee better results

 To display image transformations, run texture_transformations.py for grayscale and texture_transformationsRGB.py
 ----------------------------------------------------------------------------------------------------------------